This page presents a high level overview of higher education rankings/league tables.

 University rankings and league tables

-National/regional University rankings are well established in the UK, Canada, the US, Australia and Asia.
-World University rankings have also now become part of the annual higher education calendar.
+National/regional and world University rankings have become part of the annual higher education calendar.
 Although the merits of many aspects of their methodology can be debated, it is clear that rankings can have a significant impact on the reputation and perceived standing of institutions.
-The following table presents the University of Edinburgh's institutional position in the main UK and World rankings since 2007:
+The following table presents the University of Edinburgh's institutional position in the main UK and World rankings since 2010:

 World league tables